-The dependent must receive an acceptance from the school to which he/she is applying before consortia applications will be considered.
+The dependent must have been accepted at the school to which he or she is applying before consortia applications will be considered.

-Application forms are available from the Human Resources department.
-The deadline to request consideration for a child(ren) for the following school year is December 1st.
+Application forms are available from the Human Resources Office at both the College of Saint Benedict and Saint John's University.
+The deadline for employees to request consideration for their children for the following school year is December 1.
 After those who are declared eligible and given priority have either succeeded in gaining admission under tuition consortia, have matriculated at the college other than under tuition consortia, or have stopped attempting to get into a college, other spaces may be made available.

-Note: There are many variables which may affect a dependent's ability to utilize this program.
-CSB cannot control how many of our applicants will be accepted into the program, nor does CSB have control over whether an applicant will be accepted by the school of his/her choice.
-It is recommended that this program be considered as just one potential option for college financing.
+It is important that employees recognize that there are many variables that may affect a dependent's ability to utilize this program.
+We cannot control how many of our applicants will be accepted into the program; nor do we have control over whether an applicant will be accepted by the school of their choice.
+Because of this, the college recommends that this program be considered as just one potential option for college financing.

-3.4.2.7.3.3 Traveling Tuition Remission Assistance
+3.4.2.7.3.3 Traveling Tuition Remission/Assistance

-A Saint John's University full-time faculty employee hired before July 1, 1998 is eligible to receive this benefit.
+A Saint John's University faculty employee is eligible to receive this benefit if the following conditions are met: